sustrik/ribosome/README.md

 .}
 ```

-In the output, leading whitespace in line 3 will be replaced by a tab.
+In the output, leading four spaces in the line 3 will be replaced by a tab.

 Set tabsize to zero to switch the generation of tabs off.